a. A formation of troops in which each unit is positioned successively to the left or right of the rear unit to form an oblique or steplike line.

 3. A level of responsibility or authority in a hierarchy; a rank: a job in the company's lower echelon.

-4. Physics A special form of diffraction grating that resembles a flight of stairs of equal heights and equal widths.
+4. Physics A form used in certain diffraction gratings that resembles a flight of stairs of equal heights and equal widths.

 tr. & intr.v. ech·e·loned, ech·e·lon·ing, ech·e·lons